avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 On the other hand, the retention rate for Pinterest settles to an astonishing 45%!

-If your cohorts are retaining less than 5% of users after 4 weeks, the product is not working.
+If your cohorts are retaining less than 5% of users after 4 weeks, the product has not been able to establish a good user habit.
 You should take a hard look at the product.
 Is it something that users really want?
 Are your users getting confused?
 If we look at the plateau retention rate of our example, PinterestForDogs, we see that it is only 3%.
 This implies that it is unlikely to succeed, even though the first graph of user growth looked great.

 Cohort analysis asks tough questions.
 But, the sooner you ask them the better your startup will be.